-Anybody can be affected by SAD; however those who live in the more northern areas above the equator tend to experience the effects more.
-According to the Mental Health Foundation, SAD affects around one in 15 people in the UK between September and April and most commonly starts between the ages of 18 and 30.
+Anybody can be affected by SAD.
+However, those who live in the more northern areas above the equator tend to experience the effects more.
+According to the Mental Health Foundation, SAD affects around 1 in 15 people in the UK between September and April, and most commonly starts between the ages of 18 and 30.

 - Feeling lethargic

 Dr Natasha Bijlani, Consultant Psychiatrist at Priory Hospital Roehampton states: "People who suffer from SAD tend to crave carbohydrate-rich, sugary foods.
 Such foods lead to rapid spikes in blood sugar and elevation of mood, but this is usually short-lived and followed by a rapid lowering of mood."

 Five tips on how to live with SAD